LaurePiechaczyk/project4-code-institute-django/README.md

 The [picture in the hero section](https://pixabay.com/fr/photos/gobelins-carr%c3%a9-cercle-d%c3%a9tail-jaune-1491577/) was taken from Stux from [Pixabay](https://pixabay.com/).
 The [colored brain image](https://pixabay.com/fr/illustrations/r%c3%a9seau-de-neurones-artificiels-ann-3501528/) was from ahmedgad from [Pixabay](https://pixabay.com/)

+## Nouns list
+The list of nouns comes mainly from the German courses I took at the IKI and IFU schools in Vienna.
+The genders, English translations and plurals were checked with [Linguee] (https://www.linguee.com/).
+Themes were done manually.

 # Acknowledgments
 - My mentor, Nishant Kumar, for giving me the direction to start the project, for guiding me through the project, for giving me the idea to implement new features and for giving me feedback.